(one synonym : Hyposidra australis Felder & Rogenhofer, 1875)

-The Caterpillars of this species have been found feeding on:
+The young Caterpillars of this species are black with bands of white spots.
+The caterpillars have been found feeding on:

 The male adult moths are brown with a wavy white line across each forewing.
 The males are only 2/3 the size of the female.
 The male wingspan is about 3.5 cms.

 The female adult moths are brown with two wavy lines one each forewing enclosing a variable pale or dark brown area.
 The forewings of the female each have a concave edge on the margin and an arc of white spots near the wingtip.
 The females have a wingspan of about 5 cms.

 and in Australia in

 Melbourne University Press, 1990, fig. 36.6, p.
 367-368.